Condla/web-shop-o11y-demo/README.md

 Currently, it consists of:
 * a user interface that allows you to add items to a shopping cart, as well as delete all items in the shopping cart.
 * a shopping cart backend service that interacts with a MariaDB instance.
 It persists the shopping cart items of the different users.
+* a products backend service (ongoing work).
+It serves the available products of the web shop.
 * a mariadb instance.
 * a service that simulates light user traffic by adding things to the shopping cart and navigating the UI.